DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Servants’ Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 7.</em></span>

-This room is largely as described in <span class="citation">Servants’ Room (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#7ServantsRoom">Servants’ Room</a> (p.
 213)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>This undecorated bedroom contains a pair of beds with straw-stuffed mattresses.
 At the foot of each bed is a closed foot locker.
 A door to the left appears to lead to a closet.</p>